 The first French trial against African kelptocrats has opened on January 2, 2017.
 It targets Theodore Nguema Obiang Mangue, the Vice-President and son of the long term tyrant of Equatorial Guinea, Teadoro Obiang Nguema Mbasogo.

 Three African heads of state are targeted by the French and European courts.
 These include the Congolese dictator Sassou-Nguesso and his relatives and the ruling families of Angola, Gabon, and Burkina-Faso.

-He was allowed to keep a Gulfstream jet and most of his Michael Jackson collection, including the white glove from Jackson's "Bad" world tour.
-He was allowed to keep these assets because they were not on the Unites States soil.
+He was allowed to keep a Gulfstream jet and most of his Michael Jackson collection, including the white glove from Jackson's "Bad" world tour, becasue these assets were not on the Unites States soil.
 However, they will be seized if they enter the United States.

 The US has set up a special unit, at the Justice Department, known as the Kleptocracy Asset Recovery Initiative (KARI), under the Forfeiture and Money Laundering Section (AFMLS).
 So far, the unit has pursued cases involving dictators, corrupt foreign officials and royalty.

 In September 2015, French courts seized two luxury properties belonging to the Congolese Sassou-Nguessoand and his relatives.